mohsenhariri/common-research/Python.md

 ## HPC

 * set a ssh key pair (public and private) for your machine and HPC account.
-1.
+1. create a new ssh key pair
    use `ssh-keygen -o -a 75 -t ed25519 -f ~/.ssh/keyname -C "email"`

+* set a passhphrase

-2. test agent is running
+1. test agent is running

 	eval "$(ssh-agent -s)"

-3. add new key to SSH agent
+2. add new key to SSH agent

 ssh-add ~/.ssh/keyname